DarkEnergyScienceCollaboration/CS3.2/README.md

-#  Identify relevant galaxy properties
+#  Methods beyand brue-force simulations

 Summary -- For different DCs, different methods of enhancing resolution in the simulations can be employed, e.g. for clusters it could be re-simulation techniques, or merger trees that serve as input for semi-analytic